 Located in the southeast of the Czech Republic, Brno is the second-largest Czech city after Prague.
 It’s a university town with a steadily growing expat population and a laid-back pace of life.
 Expats moving to Brno will find all the amenities one would expect from a modern city of its size, including a comprehensive public transport system and a lively lifestyle.
 Moreover, the city is excellently placed to have easy access to larger cities like Prague and Vienna by road or rail.

-Living in Brno as an Expat
+Living in Brno as an expat

-Brno has been steadily improving its international accessibility over the last decade and an expat arriving today would find it reasonably easy to settle in.
+Brno has been steadily improving its international accessibility over the last decade, and an expat arriving today would find it reasonably easy to settle in.
 As Brno has a low unemployment rate, it shouldn’t be difficult for an expat to find work in the city.
 There is a large market for foreign language teaching, and IT is also a strong sector in the local economy.

-Brno is safe and pleasantly green with many parks to relax in, both large and small.
+Brno is safe and pleasantly green, with many parks to relax in, both large and small.
 With good rail and bus connections into the surrounding areas, Brno also provides the means for relaxing day trips out of the city.

-Cost of Living in Brno
+Cost of living in Brno

-While the cost of living has been on the rise in Brno, it still is a relatively affordable place to live.
-The public transport system is quite an economical way to get around town and many restaurants offer high quality weekday lunch menus at excellent prices.
+While the cost of living has been on the rise in Brno, it is still a relatively affordable place to live.
+The public transport system is quite an economical way to get around town, and many restaurants offer high-quality weekday lunch menus at excellent prices.
 A night out at the pub is not going to break the bank either.